General weekly magazines

 Harmsworth was later to found the Daily Mail and own The Times, and become Lord Northcliffe.

-In introducing the 1948 issue to mark the magazine’s diamond jubilee, Viscount Camrose, chairman of the Amalgamated Press and editor-in-chief of the Daily Telegraph discusses the magazine’s role in shaping the whole of Fleet Street.
+In introducing the 1948 issue to mark the magazine’s diamond jubilee, Viscount Camrose, chairman of the Amalgamated Press and editor-in-chief of the Daily Telegraph, discusses the magazine’s role in shaping the whole of Fleet Street.
 ‘Answers was the keystone of his [23-year-old Alfred Harmsworth’s] great career.
-If it had not been for this famous journal [Answwrs] there would have bheen no Daily Mail; the Evening News might have gone on languishing until death finally overtook it; and even The Times might have suffered the same fate.
+If it had not been for this famous journal [Answers] there would have been no Daily Mail; the Evening News might have gone on languishing until death finally overtook it; and even The Times might have suffered the same fate.
 But owing to the success which Answers achieved, the whole of Fleet Street was changed in a remarkable way.’

 He also bemoans the wartime paper rationing that was still in force, resulting in weeklies only coming out every fortnight and the issue being printed on thin newsprint, with only the cover calendered, though it did carry a colour illustration – and a Ministry of Food back page advert on how to cook cabbage!